amiller68/iac-experiment/README.md

                 "ref": "iac-experiment-api-service-deploy"
               },
         ```

         My intuition looking at this (and this issue is replicated in the web UI) is that this container would not have access to the `DB_URI` environment variable, as it's defined after the secret group.
 Yet, in fact, it does.

         I spent a solid half hour / hour combing through the docs trying to understand this relationship before I just deployed the workflow and saw that it worked.

-  - BUT once you learn the quirks of how northflank works, it's pretty easy to see both the status of your workflow and the state of your infrastructure in the UI:
+  - BUT once you learn the quirks of how Northflank works, it's pretty easy to see both the status of your workflow and the state of your infrastructure in the UI:
-    - you can play around with you're template in a kinda WYSIWYG way by dragging and dropping resources into your workflow
+    - you can play around with your template in a kinda WYSIWYG way by dragging and dropping resources into your workflow
     - everything is nicely organized by projects, so you're only ever a few clicks away from observing logs, metrics, and other resources
   - conclusion
     - non declarative IaC is a big pain point
     - this is somewhat mitigated by having a nice UI
+    - observability for free is a big win

 - what does making an infrastructure change look like?
   - NOTE: there are probably neat things that you can script for pipelines and releases, but i didn't figure out how those work
   - updating the template either in the UI or in the repository triggers a new build of your infrastructure